Updated: Jun 29

 These new employees of ‘whatever label is put on the generation’ from hereon, will be eminently flexible, talented, technology driven people, with adaptability as their catch-cry.
 Heed that requirement and expectation with Corporate learning agility.

 Much of my time is talking to business that reviewed their old LMS and saw what they would like to add, replace or update, only leads a move from one legacy LMS to another.
 This rear-view mirror approach, will not work for future needs of our learners.
-They are moving rapidly towards a Learning Experience Platform (LXP), one tracking and managing all learning from any source, added to the individual learning record, tracked and manged.

 This is a major part of the personal learning journey, and the record forms their 'Personal Learning Credentials' - make sure your next learning solution has the right tools.